ucsd-cse130/wi20/lectures/02-haskell.md

 <br>
 <br>

-Sure!
-But Haskell has native support for $n$-tuples:
+Sure! but Haskell has native support for $n$-tuples:

 ```haskell
 myPair   :: (String, Int)